opnfv/doctor/docs/development/overview/functest_scenario/doctor-scenario-in-functest.rst

-* Inspector: when it receives an event, it will (step 3) mark the host down ("mark-host-down"), (step 4) map the PM to VM, and change the VM status to down
+* Inspector: when it receives an event, it will (step 3) mark the host down ("mark-host-down"), (step 4) map the PM to VM, and change the VM status to down.
+In network failure case, also Neutron port is put down.

-* Controller: (step 5) sends out instance update event to Ceilometer
+* Controller: (step 5) sends out instance update event to Ceilometer.
+In network failure case, also Neutron port is put down and corresponding event sent to Ceilometer.

-* Notifier: (step 6) Ceilometer transforms and passes the event to Aodh, (step 7) Aodh will evaluate event with the registered alarm definitions, then (step 8) it will fire the alarm to the "consumer" who owns the instance
+* Notifier: (step 6) Ceilometer transforms and passes the events to Aodh, (step 7) Aodh will evaluate events with the registered alarm definitions, then (step 8) it will fire the alarm to the "consumer" who owns the instance

 * Consumer(VNFM): (step 9) receives the event and (step 10) recreates a new
   instance

-Test case
+Fault management test case
-"""""""""
+""""""""""""""""""""""""""

-Functest will call the "run.sh" script in Doctor to run the test job.
+Functest will call the "doctor_tests/main.py" in Doctor to run the test job.

-Currently, only 'Apex' and 'local' installer are supported.
-The test also can run successfully in 'fuel' installer with the modification of some configurations of OpenStack in the script.
-But still need 'fuel' installer to support these configurations.

-The "run.sh" script will execute the following steps.
+The following steps are executed:

 Firstly, get the installer ip according to the installer type.
 Then ssh to the installer node to get the private key for accessing to the cloud.
 As